Understanding the Michigan Real Estate Market and Your Mortgage

 Facing foreclosure is stressful, but knowing your options can help:

-- Negotiation with Your Lender: Contact your lender early, before it becomes delinquent, to discuss options like loan modification or repayment plans.
+- Negotiation with Your Lender: Contact your lender before it becomes delinquent to discuss options like loan modification or repayment plans.

-- Discovering Relief Options: Research local assistance programs in Michigan that are available for those dealing with foreclosure.
+- Discovering Relief Options: Research local assistance programs in Michigan for those facing foreclosure.

-- Hire a Real Estate Professional: An experienced agent can provide insights into the housing market and explore alternatives like a deed in lieu of foreclosure.
+- Hire a Real Estate Professional: An experienced agent can provide insights into the housing market and explore alternatives, such as a deed-in-lieu of foreclosure.

 Negotiating with Your Lender